wu87988622/ohara/docs/src/custom_stream.rst

 ---------------------------

-StreamApp Examples
+Stream Examples
 ------------------

-Below we provide some examples that demonstrate how to develop your own streamApp applications.
+Below we provide some examples that demonstrate how to develop your own stream applications.
 More description of each example could be found in javadoc.

 - :ohara-source:`WordCount <ohara-streams/src/test/java/com/island/ohara/streams/examples/WordCountExample.java>`: count the words in “word” column